frictionlessdata/tableschema-py/README.md

 Under the hood `tox` uses `pytest` configured in `pytest.ini`, `coverage` and `mock` packages.
 This packages are available only in tox envionments.

-## Changelog

-Here described only breaking and the most important changes.
-The full changelog and documentation for all released versions could be found in nicely formatted [commit history](https://github.com/frictionlessdata/tableschema-py/commits/master).

-### v1.0

-This version includes various big changes. **A migration guide is under development and will be published here**.

-### v0.10

-Last pre-v1 stable version of the library.